iusztinpaul/energy-forecasting/README.md

 This course targets mid/advanced machine learning engineers who want to level up their skills by building their own end-to-end projects.

 Following the documentation and the Medium articles you can reproduce and understand every piece of the code!

+** At the end of the course you will know how to build everything from the diagram below.**

+Don't worry if something doesn't make sense to you.
+I will explain everything in detail.

 ![Architecture](images/Architecture.png)